unixorn/shellshock-patch-osx/README.md

 shellshock-patch-osx
 ====================

-This will download Apple's bash source, patch it, build it, and create a pkg file for you.
+This will download Apple's bash source, patch it, build it, and create a pkg file for you, then optionally wrap it in a dmg or zip file to make distributing it easier.

 This applies the following patches:
 * bash32-052 - CVE-2014-6271 (aka shellshock)